 Each ledger entry has three parts:

-1. Parser-owned fields: upstream file, line range, language, kind, matched serializer terms, and snippet hash.
+1. Parser-owned fields: RDKit file, line range, language, kind, matched serializer terms, and snippet hash.

 2. Reviewed fields: status, claim label, notes, and grimace_links.